 The UK is currently experiencing an unprecedented public health situation through the outbreak of COVID-19.
 Naturally, as the number of cases of the virus is growing in the UK by the day, panic and anxiety levels are growing amongst the general public.
-There has been heavy news coverage over previous weeks from the likes of China, Italy and now Spain; so people are more than aware at this point just how dangerous this virus could be following several months of media exposure.
+There has been heavy news coverage so people are more than aware at this point just how dangerous this virus could be following several months of media exposure.

 Moving forwards over the coming weeks we face a period of uncertainty, and for some people, the pressures we currently face can have a significant impact upon mental health and emotional wellbeing.
 But how is the Corona Virus impacting mental health?
 The entire nature of an invisible virus that has the possibility to kill a human is unsettling enough, without the additional pressures that the Coronovirus is creating for people across all of the world’s continents.

-Countries such as Spain, Italy and the Netherlands are now on complete lockdown to prevent the virus from spreading between person to person.
-The UK government has also taken significant measures, recommending members of the public stay indoors as much as possible to avoid contracting the virus.
+The UK government has taken significant measures, recommending members of the public stay indoors as much as possible to avoid contracting the virus.
 Not only for the sake of themselves, but for the sake of picking up the virus and unintentionally passing it onto those who are less able to fight the symptoms.
 Although staying indoors is the safe option, we do need to address the impact of self-isolation on impact mental health.

 Human beings naturally crave social relationships and human connection, so restricting access to family, friends and other important reference groups can leave individuals feeling somewhat empty.
 The uncertainty that lies ahead also escalates this feeling, as people are naturally worried about those they are close to contracting the virus and becoming sick.